capsule-rs/capsule/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Report a bug in capsule
+about: Report a bug in Capsule
 title: ''
 labels: bug
 assignees: ''